GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `.combo` popover style class has been removed.
 Use `.menu` instead.
 You may need to remove manually added margins, padding or minimum height from the list items inside while doing it.

+### Adapt to the `button.outline` style removal

+The `.list-button` style class has been removed with no replacement.
+The regular button style should be used instead.

 #### Adapt to Header Bar, Action Bar, Search Bar and Toolbar Style Changes